Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 391 - Programming System and Tools/L2_Shell IO and Pipes.md

 ## Pipes
 - unlike IO redirection, command < file/ command > file, we use command | command
 - ex.  grep "berry" fruits.txt | wc -l
-    - this would get us the word count of thethe items containing 'berry'
+    - this would get us the word count of the items containing 'berry'
 note: it's common to have the second pipe command overwrite the first one; to use pipe, you always need a standard input
 ```
 grep "a" berries.txt | grep "e" berries.txt // nope, this only give us items with e in berries, which is all